-Partnering with higher education for the future of LANL, fostering relationships that attract students, educators, and potential research and commercial partners.
+Partnering with higher education for the future of the Laboratory, fostering relationships that attract students, educators, and potential research and commercial partners.

 Extensive, beneficial collaborations support educational experiences

-As of 2011, LANL had 375 subcontracts that totaled $80.9 million in universities across 41 states.
+As of 2011, Los Alamos National Laboratory had 375 subcontracts that totaled $80.9 million in universities across 41 states.
 Our agreements with University of California and New Mexico universities represent a sizable portion of those subcontracts because of our Education Institute Partnerships.

 The Education Institutes maintain a focus on university interactions, primarily with University of California campuses.
 These include

 - Engineering Institute, in conjunction with the University of California (UC), San Diego

 - Information Science and Technology Institute, in conjunction with UC, Santa Cruz

 - Institute for Geophysics, Planetary Physics, and Signatures

 - Materials Science Institute, in conjunction with UC, Davis and UC, Santa Barbara

 The National Security Education Center is a hub to students, visiting professors from around the world, and Lab technical staff who participate in distance-learning classes and engage in exciting projects on everything from the structural health of wind-turbine blades to new computer architectures for handling gigantic data sets.